tubiana/protocolGromacs/README.md

 # Automatic Gromacs Workflow Script
-*Author: Thibault Tubiana, Ph.D.*
+*Author: Thibault Tubiana, PhD*
 **Please read before using this script.**

 ## Description
-This script is made to facilitate the preparation and production of protein and protein/ligand MD.
+This script is made to facilitate the preparation and production of protein and protein/ligand, MD.
-It follows the procedure described for a teaching I made at the University of Bergen.
+It follows the procedure described for teaching I made at the University of Bergen.
 You can find lectures content on this page http://tubiana.me/teaching/kjem220-molecular-modelling/ or the pdf describing all the steps on this script here: http://tubiana.me/teaching_files/biocat2020/Tutorial_Gromacs-2019.pdf
-Basic analysis are also generated with gromacs tools (temperature/pressure/rmsd/rmsf......) and the production trajectories are also cleaned with trjconv (imaging/protein centered/water stripped), but all the original trajectories are kept.
+Fundamental analysis is also generated with gromacs tools (temperature/pressure/rmsd/rmsf/...), and the production trajectories are also cleaned with trjconv (imaging/protein centred/water stripped), but all the original trajectories are kept.
-Feel free to make other analysis of course, like trajectory clustering with ttclust https://github.com/tubiana/TTClust 😇
+Feel free to make other analysis of course, like trajectory clustering with TTClust https://github.com/tubiana/TTClust 😇

 ## Disclamer
 * Each system is unique.
 This protocol and MD parameters is not adapted for all systems.
 If your system crash, you may have to tweak MDP parameters.
-* Ligand parametrisation is *"quick and dirty"*, For a more stable MD system you may have to tweak acpype parameters (and check the hydrogens that are added with babel).
+* Ligand parametrisation is *"quick and dirty"*, For a more stable MD system you may have to tweak ACPYPE parameters (and check the hydrogens that are added with babel).

-## Dependancies
+## Dependencies
-- this script only work on linux (maybe mac) and use the BASH syntax.
+- this script only works on Linux (maybe Mac) and use the BASH syntax.
-- For ligand parametrization I use ACPYPE (https://github.com/alanwilter/acpype) which can generate parameters for Amber, Gromacs and Charmm.
+- For ligand parametrisation, I use ACPYPE (https://github.com/alanwilter/acpype) which can generate parameters for Amber, Gromacs and Charmm.
 Please cite this paper if you use ACPYPE: https://doi.org/10.1016/j.softx.2019.100241.
-   1. To install acpype, I sugg0est you to install first miniconda (if you don't already have conda https://docs.conda.io/en/latest/miniconda.html) and the create a new conda environement with the command `conda create -n acpype -c conda-forge acpype`
+   1. To install ACPYPE, I sugg0est you to install first Miniconda (if you don't already have conda https://docs.conda.io/en/latest/miniconda.html) and the create a new conda environment with the command `conda create -n acpype -c conda-forge acpype`
    2. then activate the environment with `conda activate acpype`

 ## How to
-1. Make sure you have all the dependancies
+1. Make sure you have all the dependencies
-    1. If you have a protein-ligand system, make sur acpype is installed (see **parameters**)
+    1. If you have a protein-ligand system, make sure acpype is installed (see **parameters**)
     2. Gromacs
     3. (optional) DSSP version 3
 2. Clone this repository with the command `git clone https://github.com/tubiana/protocolGromacs.git`